tjy0703/ROV6D/README.md

 Our dataset ROV6D dataset is partially released and can be found here ([BaiduNetDisk](https://pan.baidu.com/s/1TX1yuCJKgrnSY18H11E8tQ?pwd=brov), password: brov).
 The remaining data will be released in a future update.

+For any help, enquiries and comments, please contact me at tangjingyi96ll@gmail.com.